Scottish Rite: Birth of the Scottish Rite – 1801

-Abraham Alexander – Was one of the first Sovereign Grand Inspectors General.
-He was born in London in 1743, and immigrated to Charleston in 1771.
-He was a prominent Sephardic Jew and had been described as "a Calligraphist of the first order"; he was elected as the first Grand Secretary General.

-Emanuel de la Motta – A Sovereign Grand Inspector General.
-Also a Sephardic Jew, he was by trade a merchant and auctioneer.
-He was a member of Friendship Lodge and was reported to be devoted to the study of Jewish literature and Masonry.

-Isaac Auld – An eminent physician, associated in medical practice with Dr. Dalcho.
-He was a strong Congregationalist.

-Israel de Lieben – A Sovereign Grand Inspector General and the first Grand Treasurer General.
-He was born in Prague and emigrated to the United States at 21.
-He was known as "the liberal-headed Jew", who was "tolerant in his religious opinions" and was considered to be intelligent, enterprising, liberal and generous.

-Moses Clava Levy – Born in Krakow, Poland, he was a prosperous merchant, was generous and helpful to the unfortunate, and devoted to his adopted city and country.

-James Moultrie – the only native South Carolinian among the original members.
-He was a physician, and according to Albert Pike, "was one of the foremost Citizens of South Carolina".

-Isaac Da Costa, another Sephardic Jew, was one of the deputies commissioned to establish Morin's Rite of the Royal Secret in other countries; he formed constituent bodies of the Rite in South Carolina in 1783.
-These are considered to have become in 1801, The Supreme Council of the Ancient and Accepted Scottish Rite, Southern Jurisdiction.
+Da Costa in particular had been commissioned to establish Morin's Rite of the Royal Secret in other countries; he formed the constituent bodies of the Rite in South Carolina in 1783, which in 1801, became the Supreme Council of the Ancient and Accepted Scottish Rite, Southern Jurisdiction.
 All regular Scottish Rite bodies today derive their heritage from this body.
 Subsequently, other Supreme Councils were formed in Saint-Domingue (now Haiti) in 1802, in France in 1804, in Italy in 1805, and in Spain in 1811.

 On May 1, 1813, an officer from the Supreme Council at Charleston initiated several New York Masons into the Thirty-third Degree and organized a Supreme Council for the "Northern Masonic District and Jurisdiction".
-On May 21, 1814 this Supreme Council reopened and proceeded to "nominate, elect, appoint, install and proclaim in due, legal and ample form" the elected officers "as forming the second Grand and Supreme Council...".
+On May 21, 1814, this Supreme Council reopened and proceeded to "nominate, elect, appoint, install and proclaim in due, legal and ample form" the elected officers "as forming the second Grand and Supreme Council...".
 Finally, the charter of this organization (written January 7, 1815) added, “We think the Ratification ought to be dated 21st day May 5815."

 Officially, the Supreme Council, 33°, N.M.J. dates itself from May 15, 1867.
 This was the date of the "Union of 1867", when it merged with the competing Cerneau "Supreme Council" in New York.
 The current Ancient and Accepted Scottish Rite, Northern Masonic Jurisdiction of the United States, was thus formed.